Many aspects of life are just starting to return to “normal,” but many things will be different about the way we run Maker Camp.

 - DHF has extra PPE (masks, gloves) upon request.
 Youth are encouraged to bring their own when possible to maintain our supply.

-- DHF strives to be transparent with families about any potential risk of exposure during camp.
+- DHF strives to be transparent with families about any potential risk of exposure during programs.
 Additionally, despite taking many steps to ensure that youth and staff are safe during programs, we may choose to cancel programs on short notice if we feel the conditions are in any way unsafe.

 - In the event that a youth participant, staff member, or extended visitor with youth contact tests positive for COVID during a camp session, DHF will immediately cancel the remainder of the session.
 The next camp session may proceed as scheduled barring any additional outbreaks.

 - If a youth participant or staff member displays COVID symptoms while on-site, DHF staff will isolate this individual and assist them in exiting the premises.
-In this scenario, DHF staff will communicate this potential risk right away to Maker Camp families.
+In this scenario, DHF staff will communicate this potential risk right away to families.
 We will operate with a flexible pick up window should parents wish to pick their child up early.
 Additionally, DHF staff will keep parents informed of any updates regarding exposure or decisions to cancel camps because of new information.

 - DHF staff will be stationed at Tech Center doors to facilitate check-in procedures daily. (social distance line)

-- Parents/guardians must complete a COVID Screening Questionnaire daily for their child to participate in Maker Camp.
+- Parents/guardians must complete a COVID Screening Questionnaire daily for their child to participate in programs.
 This form can be completed in advance on a desktop or mobile device at dhf.io/screening.
 You may also fill out a physical form or verbally complete the form with assistance from DHF staff upon arrival.